| Barry MacDonnell's

 Click Format, Graphic Styles, Options, Settings and temporarily set it to "Default Template" before creating a new custom graphic style, modifying a copy of an existing style, or modifying a factory preset style.
 [This setting will automatically revert to "Current Template" when you close WordPerfect.]

-When you finish creating or modifying a graphic style, the style will be automatically saved in the current document and in the default template on your system.
+Create or modify the graphic style.
+When you finish, the style will be automatically saved in the current document and in the default template on your system.
 No need for a separate disk file as in Method 1.

 However, though easy and simple it is not as flexible as Method 1 since it saves the style just to the currently open document and/or the current default template.
 To also use it in another document or in another WordPerfect program (and it is not already in the default template) you will need to retrieve it (e.g., as in Method 1).